The global and independent platform for the SAP community.

 avatar

-It is no longer only of interest for applications in the financial industry, but increasingly also for use within value chains, especially where data security and data transparency are particularly relevant.
+The still fledgling blockchain technology is just emerging out of the shadow of the digital currency bitcoin, guaranteeing as it does secure money transfer without the involvement of third parties such as banks.
+However, it is no longer only interesting for applications in the financial sector, but increasingly also for use within value chains, especially in cases where data security and data transparency are important.

-Camelot Innovative Technologies Lab (Camelot ITLab), specialist for the digitalization of value chains, has been working on this technology for more than three years now and offers with Digital Experience² for the first time a service and product portfolio for the identification and implementation of concrete use cases in value chains.
+Camelot Innovative Technologies Lab (Camelot ITLab), a specialist for digitalization of value chains, has been working with this technology for more than three years.
+Its Digital Experience2 now offers, for the first time, a service and product portfolio for identifying and implementing specific use cases in value chains.

 Elimination of middlemen through blockchain